LightShield/configs_loader_cpp/README.md

 ### Why Require Manual init() and Not Use a Singleton?

 The manual initialization pattern indeed isn't the common practice - it separates memory allocation from initialization.
 It's even discussed in books like "Beautiful C++: 30 Core Guidelines".
-However, the primary reason is performance.
+However, the primary reason is performance - I can easily reason here what would be the common case and optimize for it.

-Singletons require checking `is_initialized()` before every API call - a cost paid on every access in the hot path:
+Singletons require checking `is_initialized()` before **every** API call:

 ```cpp
 // Singleton pattern: